ninagroop/ninagroop/content/home/index.md

 ![](stoolb-w.jpg "#position=relative;float=right;width=50%;margin=0 0 20px 20px;")

 Every day you are writing the story of your life.
-You're both the author and the main character.
-But sometimes unexpected events come along and disrupt the narrative; other times you may even forget the story is yours to tell.
+You're the main character, and you get to choose your plot, perspective, and character attributes.
+But sometimes unexpected events come along and disrupt the narrative; other times you can even forget the story is yours to tell.

 When you lose the thread of your story, you may need the outside perspective a coach can bring.